evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Sound system

 You can choose between two sound systems on the BYD Tang EV600.
 With the Surroundsystem, you get seven speakers with a max system output of  watts.
 With the Premium sound system, you get 12 speakers with a max system output of  watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.

 The model has 4 USB-A connections as standard.
 ## Lights